Gamma-Software/can_decoder/README.md

 *Date of creation: 04/08/2021*

 # Can decoder
-Decode CAN frame of the Capsule car (Toyota Hilux) via OBD-II interface and a python library
+Decode CAN frame of the Capsule car (Toyota Hilux) via OBD-II interface

-## Requirements
-python-can
-paho
-pyyaml

 # Installation
-Create a python virtual environnement: 'virtualenv .venv" Install requirements 'pip install -r requirements.txt' Install the configurations and service and udev rule 'python3 (from the virtualenv) install.py' Change default user and pass config in /etc/capsule/can_decoder/config.yaml
+1. Create a python virtual environnement: 'virtualenv .venv" and activate it
+2. Install requirements 'pip install -r requirements.txt'
+3. Install the configurations and service and udev rule (from the virtualenv) 'python3 install.py'
+4. Change default user and pass config in /etc/capsule/can_decoder/config.yaml

-## Details
+# Details
-### Integration
-We assume that the script will only be run on Linux OS TODO

-## Mosquitto publish topics
+## Integration
-process/can_decoder/alive
-can_decoder/speed
-can_decoder/rpm
-can_decoder/motor_temperature
+* This project is tested and developed to be used on a Toyota Hilux.\
+* To make it work you should by a OBD-II adapter.
+Tested on a bluetooth adapter but via USB it should work.\
+* To share the data we use the Mosquito framework

 ## Docker
 You can start the script with Docker with the command: